amplience/amplience-sfcc-composable-commerce/docs/amplience/navigation.md

 * Seamlessly link to a category for a navigation item
 * Localised content and values for each item

-## Amplience specifics
+## Amplience Specifics

 This example uses the [Amplience Hierarchies](https://amplience.com/docs/development/hierarchies/readme.html) and the [Amplience Filter API](https://amplience.com/docs/development/contentdelivery/filterapiintro.html#introducing-the-filter-api) to manage the navigation content for both the Main navigation and the footer navigation.

-The root of each navigation item has its own [delivery key](https://amplience.com/docs/development/delivery-keys/readme.html) so that the FE application knows consistently what to call.
+The root of each navigation item has its own [delivery key](https://amplience.com/docs/development/delivery-keys/readme.html) so that the Front-End application knows consistently what to call.

 See `app/components/_app/index.jsx` for how the hierarchy information is fetched and passed to components to render.